ObNitram/log_tanker/README.md

 - [x] Personalized log message for each category
 - [x] Export log to json
 - [x] Export log to file
+- [ ] Listen all your log via stream
 - [ ] No cost for use in production
 - [ ] Complete documentation
 - [ ] Complete api reference